Bond Laddering for Retirement — How to Build Predictable Income

 Tax Considerations — Municipal vs Treasury vs Corporate

-Tax treatment is where the ladder decision often gets made or unmade, and it’s worth being specific.
+Tax treatment is where the ladder decision often gets made or unmade.
+Worth being specific here.

 Treasury Bonds

-Interest earned on U.S. Treasury securities is exempt from state and local income tax.
-It is subject to federal income tax.
-For retirees in high-tax states — think California (top rate 13.3%), New York (10.9%), or Oregon (9.9%) — this matters enormously.
-A Treasury paying 4.5% in California is effectively paying something closer to 5.1% on an after-tax basis compared to an equivalent taxable bond, because you’re avoiding state tax on the interest.
+Interest on U.S. Treasury securities is exempt from state and local income tax — but subject to federal income tax.
+For retirees in high-tax states — California’s top rate is 13.3%, New York’s is 10.9%, Oregon’s is 9.9% — this matters enormously.
+A Treasury paying 4.5% in California is effectively closer to 5.1% on an after-tax basis compared to an equivalent taxable bond, because you’re avoiding state tax on every interest payment.
 That math changes your yield comparison entirely.

 Municipal Bonds

 Municipal bond interest is exempt from federal income tax.
 It may also be exempt from state and local taxes if you buy bonds issued in your state of residence.
-This makes munis particularly attractive in the 32%, 35%, and 37% federal tax brackets.
+This makes munis particularly attractive in the 32%, 35%, and 37% federal brackets.
 To compare a muni yield to a taxable yield, divide the muni yield by (1 minus your marginal tax rate).
-A muni paying 3.2% in the 35% bracket has a tax-equivalent yield of 4.92%.
-That beats a lot of investment-grade corporate bonds on an after-tax basis.
+A muni paying 3.2% in the 35% bracket has a tax-equivalent yield of 4.92% — which beats a lot of investment-grade corporate bonds on an after-tax basis.

 Corporate Bonds

 Corporate bond interest is fully taxable at the federal, state, and local level.
-This is the least tax-efficient of the three categories.
-The higher yield compensates for this — and for the added credit risk — but the comparison has to be done on an after-tax basis, not a headline yield basis.
-A corporate bond at 5.5% sounds better than a Treasury at 4.5% until you run the numbers for someone in the 35% bracket in a high-tax state and discover the Treasury wins after taxes.
+Least tax-efficient of the three categories.
+The higher yield compensates for this — and for the added credit risk — but the comparison has to happen on an after-tax basis, not headline yield.
+A corporate bond at 5.5% sounds better than a Treasury at 4.5% until you run the numbers (a financial calculator makes this straightforward) for someone in the 35% bracket in a high-tax state and discover the Treasury actually wins after taxes.

 Practical Matching

-The cleanest approach is to match bond type to tax situation before you ever look at yield:
+The cleanest approach is matching bond type to tax situation before you ever look at yield:

-That last point trips people up more than almost any other bond decision.
-Buying municipal bonds inside a traditional IRA is genuinely one of the more common mistakes I’ve seen — you’re accepting a lower yield in exchange for a tax benefit you can’t use, because the IRA already defers taxes on everything inside it.
+That last point trips people up more than almost anything else.
+Buying municipal bonds inside a traditional IRA is genuinely one of the more common mistakes I’ve seen — you’re accepting a lower yield in exchange for a tax benefit you can’t actually use, because the IRA already defers taxes on everything inside it.
+First, you should match bond type to account type — at least if you want the tax math to work in your favor.

 A bond ladder built thoughtfully — right bond types in the right accounts, rungs matched to real income needs, reinvestment decisions made deliberately — is one of the most reliable retirement income tools available.
 It’s not glamorous.
 It won’t double in value.
 It will do exactly what you designed it to do, on exactly the schedule you planned.
 For most retirees, that’s exactly the point.